s-hardik/s-hardik/README.md

 - 👋 Hi, I’m @s-hardik
-- 👀 I’m interested in Full Stack Developement
+- 👀 I’m a Full-stack developer with primary skills into MERN stack with typescript, and AWS lambda.
-- 🌱 I’m currently learning MERN stack, Focusing primarily on Javsript.
+- 🌱 I’m currently Focusing on learning and practicing AWS to pass AWS developer Associate Certification.
-- 💞️ I’m looking to collaborate on Project which include MERN stack.
+- 💞️ I’m looking to collaborate on Project which include MERN stack and AWS.
 - 📫 You can reach out to me on instagram @dev.hardikshah or twitter: CodesHshah

 <!---